Blindbothel: History

+Geography

+Blindbothel has an area of around 500 ha On the east of Blindbothel is the River Cocker which flows to Cockermouth.

+Governance

+There are two tiers of local government covering Blindbothel, at parish and unitary authority level: Blindbothel Parish Council and Cumberland Council.
+The parish is wholly within the Lake District National Park, and so some functions are administered by the Lake District National Park Authority, notably planning.
+The parish council works in partnership with the three neighbouring parishes of Buttermere, Lorton, and Loweswater as the Melbreak Communities, particularly to respond to issues of flooding along the River Cocker.

+Administrative history

+Blindbothel was historically a township in the ancient parish of Brigham, in the historic county of Cumberland.
+The township took on civil functions under the poor laws from the 17th century onwards.
+As such, the township also became a civil parish in 1866, when the legal definition of 'parish' was changed to be the areas used for administering the poor laws.

+The parish of Blindbothel was included in the Cockermouth Rural District from 1894.
+In 1934, the parish was enlarged to take in the area of the abolished neighbouring parishes of Mosser and Whinfell.
+Cockermouth Rural District was abolished in 1974, becoming part of the borough of Allerdale in the new county of Cumbria.
+Allerdale was in turn abolished in 2023 when the new Cumberland Council was created, also taking over the functions of the abolished Cumbria County Council in the area.

 Population

+At the 2021 census, the population was 148.
+The population was 174 according at the 2011 census.

 The graph below shows the change in total population in Blindbothel from 1891 to 2011.
-The total population has gradually increased over time, however there was a sharp increase in 1951 of up to 200 people.
-Out of the four civil parishes; Buttermere, Lorton and Loweswater, Blindbothel has the smallest population, as the land is mostly for agricultural use.
+The total population has gradually increased over time.
+The sharp increase between the 1931 and 1951 censuses may be attributed to the enlargement of the parish in 1934 to absorb Mosser and Whinfell.
+Out of the four civil parishes of Buttermere, Lorton and Loweswater, Blindbothel has the smallest population, as the land is mostly for agricultural use.
 However more recently the adaption for tourism has supplemented the land.

 The population density of Blindbothel in 2011 was 0.1 people per hectare.

 The 2011 census data show the mean age of Blindbothel was 43.7.
 With most people being in the 45–59 age group.
 Showing there are mostly older people living in Blindbothel.

 There were also more males than females living in Blindbothel in 2011, as there were 83 females and 91 males.